Astronomy API: Get Sunrise, Sunset & Solar Position Data Now

-Sunrise and sunset times in local time for any latitude/longitude—plus solar azimuth and solar elevation for the current hour.
+Sunrise and sunset times in local time for any latitude and longitude, plus solar azimuth and solar elevation for the current hour.
+Integrate in minutes.
+Start for free.

-Most “astronomy API” use cases boil down to two things: solar events (sunrise/sunset) and solar position (where the sun is in the sky).
-This API gives you both—so you can trigger automations, power solar-aware features, and plan ahead with consistent outputs.
+Most astronomy API use cases come down to two things: solar events (when does the sun rise and set) and solar position (where is the sun in the sky right now).
+This API gives you both.
+Trigger automations, power solar-aware features, and plan operations with consistent, structured outputs for any coordinate on Earth.

-Solar azimuth and solar elevation for the current hour
+Solar azimuth and elevation for the current hour

 {